 Figure 1.
-Standard for assessing sample attrition in study quality ratings
+Standard for assessing sample attrition in study quality ratings (WWC cautious attrition assumption)

-Source: What Works Clearinghouse.
-Procedures and Standards Handbook, Version 2.
-Washington, DC: U.S. Department of Education, 2008.
+Source: WWC.
+Procedures and Standards Handbook, Version 4.1.
+Washington, DC: U.S. Department of Education, 2020.

-In calculating the rate of sample attrition, the review team compares the number of clusters and individuals at the time of random assignment to the size of the final analytic sample.
+In calculating the rate of sample attrition, the review team compares the number of clusters and individuals at the time of random assignment to the size of the final analytic sample1.
 Thus, any sample exclusions made after random assignment may factor into the attrition calculation.
 Depending on the specifics of the research design, these sample exclusions may arise from participant nonconsent, nonresponse, nonparticipation, or any number of other factors.
 The key determination is whether the exclusion in question presents any risk of bias to the study's impact estimates.
 Any sample exclusion that occurs after random assignment and presents a risk of bias will be factored into the attrition calculation.